nicolaspearson/nestjs.dellingr/README.md

 Locally no additional configuration for `AWS` is required.
 We use [`localstack`](https://localstack.cloud/) in the development environment.

-There is a seeding process that automatically creates an `S3` bucket in the **development** environment.
+There is a seeding process that automatically creates an `S3` bucket if the `SEED_ENVIRONMENT` environment variable is set to `true`.

 The following is important for a **production** environment: